 After escaping an assault by Charlemagne in 810 CE, the center of the political power was moved in 812 CE from the surrounding areas to Rivus Altus, now Rialto, the heart of the future Venice.

-Was Venice always Italian?
+Was Venice always part of Italy?

 - From 1204 until 1797: Venice was entirely independent and the most influential power in the Mediterranean area.

 - May 1797 – January 1798: In May 1797, Napoleon overthrew the Venetian government.
 Venice became a French possession.

 - January 1798 – March 1805: In March 1805, France handed over Venice to the Austrian Empire.
 Venice became an Austrian possession.